bormaxi8080/osint-timeline/DRAFT.md

 **Codeman** is a self-hosted mission control for AI coding agents.
 It spawns Claude Code, OpenCode, Codex, Antigravity, or Gemini CLI inside persistent tmux sessions, streams the real terminal to any browser, and keeps agents productive after you walk away: it re-prompts on idle, resumes when a usage limit resets, runs scheduled jobs, and shows every background agent working in real time: https://github.com/Ark0N/Codeman

+AgentENV (AENV) is a distributed platform for running agent environments at scale: https://github.com/kvcache-ai/AgentENV

+Executor.
+Connect Any Agent to Everything.
+The missing integration layer for AI agents.
+Let them call any OpenAPI / MCP / GraphQL / custom js functions in secure environment: https://github.com/UsefulSoftwareCo/executor

+qm.
+A multiplayer agent harness for work.
+In Slack and on the web: https://github.com/yc-software/qm

+Anydoc.
+Convert Word, PowerPoint, Excel, OpenDocument, RTF, EPUB, CSV, and PDF to clean Markdown.
+Built in Rust, with Node.js and Python bindings: https://github.com/firecrawl/anydoc/tree/main

 DeepCode.
 Open Agentic Coding (Paper2Code & Text2Web & Text2Backend): https://github.com/HKUDS/DeepCode

 Taipy.
 Turns Data and AI algorithms into production-ready web applications in no time: https://github.com/Avaiga/taipy